 Dr. Gombera performs arthroscopic hip surgery to achieve one or more of the following goals:

-- Remove damaged cartilage or bone chips that cause pain and restricted movement
+- Remove damaged cartilage, hip scar tissue or bone chips that cause pain and restricted movement

 - Repair the labrum, the fibrous cartilage that protects the inside of the hip socket

 - Shave down bone spurs and other bone growths